 Most people do not understand the difference between home care, assisted living, and nursing care.
 Each can provide a role in rehabilitation, depending on the senior’s circumstance.

 Assisted living is for elderly or disabled people who don’t need full-time health care but may need a little extra support.
 It might be a good fit for someone who has memory loss or at risk of injury.
 Rehabilitation can be carried out at Assisted Living centers.

 Home care is classified as non-medical support and is for the time and duration that you specify.
 Some rehabilitation services can be carried out in the home through home health agencies.
 Visiting therapists or health care workers come once or twice a week to monitor health, administer injections, provide wound care, strength training and physical therapy exercises.

 Lastly, nursing care is provided by licensed medical professionals who can help seniors with complex health needs.
 Nursing care is usually the most comprehensive of the three options.
-This type of Senior nursing facilities are generally for people who need long-term health care like 24-hour nursing services and skilled medical care.
+This type of Senior care facility is generally for people who need long-term health care like 24-hour nursing services and skilled medical care.
 However, Lynn Valley Care Center also offers short-term rehabilitation stays for people with immediate needs.
 If your loved one is confined to a bed, or requires extensive nursing services, a skilled nursing facility is often the best option.

 Rehabilitation Is good for seniors who have undergone:

 Rehabilitation Care at Lynn Valley Care Center